Lyme Regis: History

 In Saxon times, the abbots of Sherborne Abbey had salt-boiling rights on land adjacent to the River Lym, and the abbey once owned part of the town.
 Lyme is mentioned in the Domesday Book of 1086.
 In the 13th century, it developed as one of the major British ports.
-A Royal Charter was granted by King Edward I in 1284 when "Regis" was added to the town's name.
+A royal charter was granted by King Edward I in 1284 when "Regis" was added to the town's name.
 The charter was confirmed by Queen Elizabeth I in 1591.

 John Leland visited in the 16th century and described Lyme as "a praty market town set in the rootes of an high rokky hille down to the hard shore.
 There cummith a shalow broke from the hilles about a three miles by north, and cummith fleting on great stones through a stone bridge in the bottom."

 In 1644, during the English Civil War, Parliamentarians withstood an eight-week siege of the town by Royalist forces under Prince Maurice.
 The Duke of Monmouth landed at Lyme Regis at the start of the Monmouth Rebellion in 1685.

+Lyme grew in size as a result of seaside tourism in the 18th century bought about by new purported health benefits of the sea air/taking the waters, and the establishment of the turnpike road system.
+The town then benefited at the expense of continental destinations during the Napoleonic Wars when wealthy tourists were unable to travel abroad.
+This led notable people including Jane Austen to visit, who set part of her final novel Persuasion in the town; and quoted the place as her "happiest spot for watching the flow of the tide."